freshy969/ostio/README.md

 # Ost.io apps
 [Ost.io](http://ost.io) ("open-source talks") is a forum for open-source projects and the best place for discussing project stuff with other users.
 It is tightly integrated with GitHub.

-Ost.io apps is a [TodoMVC](http://todomvc.com)-like set of example applications, which hopes to offer a more complex apps.
+Ost.io apps is a [TodoMVC](http://todomvc.com)-like set of example applications, which hopes to offer more complex apps.

 We think example app should be: